 Brinell Hardness | 1120 MPa |

-Chromium is Conductor of electricity.
+Chromium is a conductor of electricity.
 Refer to table below for the Electrical properties of Chromium

 Thermal Conductivity | 94 W/(m K) |